toxyl/ossh/README.md

 | `payloads.txt` | List of payload fingerprints |

 ### Captures Subdirectory
 The subdirectory `captures` is the collection of payloads, public SSH keys and SCP file uploads received from bots.
-Whenever a bot connects oSSH will record what it's doing and then save that recording as an ASCIICast v2 file which you can play back with [`asciinema`](https://asciinema.org/) or the dashboard. oSSH will attempt to categorize payloads by prefixing the SHA fingerprint of the payload with a locality-sensitive hash.
+Whenever a bot connects, oSSH will record what it's doing and then save that recording as an ASCIICast v2 file which you can play back with [`asciinema`](https://asciinema.org/) or the dashboard. oSSH will attempt to categorize payloads by prefixing the SHA fingerprint of the payload with a locality-sensitive hash.
 This approach is far from perfect (PRs for better solutions are welcome!), but it does work better than pure SHA fingerprints.
 Only the payloads from the `captures` directory are synced with other nodes at the moment, but that might change in the future.

 ### Commands Subdirectory